grajnikanth/closure_ex/README.md

 # closure_ex

-Implementation of an example closure anonymous functions.
+Implementation of an example closure anonymous functions in Rust.
 To run the code use command "cargo run"